grvcTeam/aerialcore_planning/human_aware_collaboration_planner/README.md

 version of those controllers can be found in this repository in order to be able to test the software layer propoerly in simulation.
 Real controllers will be inplemented in the next layer of the multi-layer software architecture.

-This software is currently being developed on Ubuntu 20.04 with ROS Noetic.
+This software is currently being developed on Ubuntu 18.04 with ROS Melodic.

 A more detailed description of the system can be found [here](https://www.researchgate.net/publication/360514763_Mission_Planning_and_Execution_in_Heterogeneous_Teams_of_Aerial_Robots_supporting_Power_Line_Inspection_Operations).